As an Amazon Associate, I earn from qualifying purchases.

 - I also put a clean dark towel under my cutting board to prevent any beet juice from staining the countertop.

-- Save your beet greens for a salad, Instant Pot sous vide egg bites, or a quiche.
+- Save your beet greens for a salad, Instant Pot egg bites, or a quiche.
 If you want to freeze the greens, you can follow these instructions for How to Freeze Swiss Chard.

 Freezing Beets